The Balanced Kitchen

 IMG_3083

-3.Prep-as-you-go.
-Almost all recipes are written in such a way that you prepare all the ingredients before you even start cooking.
+3.Prep-as-you-go. all recipes are written in such a way that you measure and prepare all the ingredients before you even start cooking.
 This is called mis-en-place and it is great for restaurant kitchens but it is a useless time suck for home cooking.
 Instead, read the recipe through, think about the order in which things should happen, and then prep-as-you-go.
 So, for instance, if you are starting a recipe with onions and garlic getting sautéed in a skillet, chop those first and start them sautéing while you then chop the other vegetables.
 This may be a little bit challenging if you are not a fast vegetable chopper, but as you cook more, this will become easier and easier.
 So just plan it out based on your own ability—it will still save you lots of time!

 pot boiling